How we test carpet cleaners

-Carpet samples are stained with 10ml of red wine, coffee and gravy and left to dry for 24 hours.
+Carpet samples are stained with 10ml of red wine, coffee and mud, and left to dry for 24 hours.
 The carpet is then cleaned according to the carpet cleaner manufacturer's instructions and assessed to see how much of the stain has been removed.

 How wet will the carpet cleaner leave my carpets?